Stress Eating

 I hope that you find that developing your emotional vocabulary leads you down the path to Conscious Eating!

-What happens when you solve stress or emotional eating is that burnout, overwhelm and feeling stressed also decrease dramatically.
-You’re able to use your newly developed self-awareness to take care of your needs.
-You’ll have the time and energy to pursue what you need and live a personally fulfilling life you love.
-And after all – it’s that what it’s all about?
+When you solve stress or emotional eating, burnout, feeling overwhelmed and feeling stressed also decrease dramatically.
+You can use your newly developed self-awareness to take care of your needs.
+You’ll have the time and energy to pursue what you need and live a fulfilling life you love.
+And after all – is that what it’s all about?

 • Silk: The Simple Tool to Overcome Stress Eating

-Conscious eating is one of the fastest ways to overcome stress eating.
+Conscious Eating is one of the fastest ways to overcome stress eating.

 Conscious Eating gives you the skills to transform your relationship with food and eating so you’re in control.